Tarot To Cut Ties

 Exploring Infinity

-If you are a reader of the cards, then you’ve definitely noticed the symbol for infinity used a number of times throughout the deck.
+If you work with tarot, then you’ve definitely noticed the symbol for infinity used a number of times throughout the deck.
 Far from an arbitrary artistic detail, the infinity symbol serves a purpose.
 But, what is it?
 What can the cards teach us about it and what can it teach us about the cards?

 Join Me in Pull Pen Paint 2023!